 1. There’s strength in numbers.
-Consumer class-action suits allow a person or small group of people to sue a company on behalf of a larger group with similar claims.
-The cases, which often allege fraud or product defects, usually end in settlement instead of going to trial.
+Consumer class-action lawsuits allow a person or a small group of people to sue a company on behalf of a larger group with similar claims.
+The cases, which often allege fraud or product defects, usually end in a settlement instead of going to trial.

 For example, AT&T paid a $45 million settlement in response to consumer complaints that they had received unsolicited automated cell-phone calls.
 Automakers Hyundai and Kia have agreed to pay $395 million following allegations that they inflated fuel-economy data.
 Cases involving consumer privacy, such as the 2013 Target data breach, have become even more common.

 2. But don’t expect a windfall.
 Settlements in recent years have averaged $56.5 million, according to NERA Economic Consulting.
 But individual class members rarely see a fat payday.
 For example, the proposed Target settlement is $10 million (separate lawyers’ fees total $6.75 million).
 If all 40 million people who had a debit or credit card compromised file a claim, each one could receive just 25 cents, assuming none of them can document their financial losses.
 However, Hyundai owners will receive an average of $353, and Kia owners will receive an average of $667.